top of page

 Let's Start with an Idea

-Unfortunately, many authors do not make a living wage from their creative pursuit, this is the case for many creative people, but if writing is your passion, then go for it.
-To supplement their wage writers offer their services, like - editing, mentoring, or manuscript assessment.
+Unfortunately, many authors do not make a living wage from their creative pursuits.
+This is the case for many creative people, but if writing is your passion, then go for it.
+To supplement their wage, writers often offer services like editing, mentoring, or manuscript assessment.
 Many artists enjoy the creative process, which far outweighs how much they might earn.
-Being passionate about your craft means you will succeed, there is no greater thrill than someone telling you they enjoyed your book or your piece of art.
+Being passionate about your craft means you will succeed.
+There is no greater thrill than someone telling you they enjoyed your book or your piece of art.

-There is a question often asked of authors - "Are you are panster or a plotter?"
+There is a question often asked of authors—"Are you a panster or a plotter?"

-A writer who is a panster writes 'by the seat of their pants', meaning once they have an idea, they begin writing and keep going without planning anything.
-They write by instinct allowing the story to be shown to them as they write.
+A writer who is a panster writes 'by the seat of their pants,' meaning once they have an idea, they begin writing and keep going without planning anything.
+They write by instinct, allowing the story to be revealed to them as they write.
 A plotter, on the other hand, plans and structures the story before starting a draft.
-However, most writers fall somewhere in between and are 'plansters', using both approaches.
+However, most writers fall somewhere in between and are 'plansters,' using both approaches.

 I'm a bit of a planster in that I do an outline of characters and events before I start.
-It's a rough outline and I will divert from it often, even add to it as well.
-For my first novel, The Decision They Made, I was a panster, which meant it took me longer to write the story and the editing was huge.
-To be fair to me, it was when I first started as an author and I could have done with these tips at the time.
+It's a rough outline, and I often divert from it, even adding to it as I go.
+For my first novel, The Decision They Made, I was a panster.
+This meant it took me longer to write the story, and the editing was extensive.
+To be fair to myself, I was just starting as an author and could have used these tips at the time.

-• Define your genre and target audience: When I hear this I do wonder how a fledging writer would even know where to start with this, but as well as your idea, knowing your genre (or where you book fits) is important.
-Whether you write fantasy, romance or crime thrillers, it doesn't matter what, the genre defines your story's tone and structure.
-Defining your target audience is not an easy task though.
-You can do research on what is the most popular genre and who reads it, or maybe check out a niche genre like 'gentle sci-fi', but essentially finding your audience will come down to how you market your story.
-Here's an extra tip, doing face-to-face author and book events is a good way to find your audience, but this happens after you publish.
+• Define Your Genre and Target Audience: When I hear this, I do wonder how a fledgling writer would even know where to start.
+But as well as your idea, knowing your genre (or where your book fits) is important.
+Whether you write fantasy, romance, or crime thrillers, it doesn't matter what; the genre defines your story's tone and structure.
+Defining your target audience is not an easy task, though.
+You can research what is the most popular genre and who reads it, or maybe check out a niche genre like 'gentle sci-fi.'
+Ultimately, finding your audience will come down to how you market your story.
+Here's an extra tip: doing face-to-face author and book events is a good way to find your audience, but this happens after you publish.

-• Create a story premise: My ideas usually come as a question.
-For my debut novel, a question came to my mind after hearing a family story about a baby who was adopted by her aunt and she grew up with two mothers, her birth mother and her adopted one, so she knew she was adopted.
-The question that came to me was "what if she wasn't told she was adopted and the secret caused havoc?"
+• Create a Story Premise: My ideas usually come as a question.
+For my debut novel, a question came to my mind after hearing a family story about a baby adopted by her aunt.
+She grew up with two mothers—her birth mother and her adopted one—so she knew she was adopted.
+The question that came to me was, "What if she wasn't told she was adopted and the secret caused havoc?"
 It was a good premise for a family saga.
 Finding the main conflict and the 'hook' is a good start.
 The hook is what keeps readers turning pages, a topic for another article.

-• Develop your main characters: This is where your outline will help.
-Write down who your characters are, how they interact with each other, what are their personalities, do they have flaws?
+• Develop Your Main Characters: This is where your outline will help.
+Write down who your characters are, how they interact with each other, what their personalities are, and do they have flaws?
 Essentially, plan out your characters to help you navigate the story.
-Fitting the characters into the story is necessary and don't forget secondary characters, they help move the story along too.
+Fitting the characters into the story is necessary, and don't forget secondary characters; they help move the story along too.

-• Outline the plot: There are two models to help you with this part.
-The Three-Act Structure (Setup, Confrontation, Resolution) is a model used for plots giving you three separate acts in which to fit your character arcs.
-The Hero’s Journey (Departure, Initiation, Return) is about these arcs in a more detailed, character-focused plan that is a lengthier version of the three-acts.
-Both models have a beginning, middle and an end, but the latter provides for stages like – adventure, confrontations and a return (heroic or otherwise).
+• Outline the Plot: There are two models to help you with this part.
+The Three-Act Structure (Setup, Confrontation, Resolution) is a model used for plots, giving you three separate acts in which to fit your character arcs.
+The Hero’s Journey (Departure, Initiation, Return) focuses on these arcs in a more detailed, character-focused plan that is a lengthier version of the three acts.
+Both models have a beginning, middle, and end, but the latter provides stages like adventure, confrontations, and a return (heroic or otherwise).

-• Set a writing schedule: This is something I don't do and it works for me.
-I try and publish one book per year, which will be easier now I am retired (I gave up paid work in August 2026) and now write full time.
-The fact I am essentially a planster, I don't stick to a writing schedule, my life doesn't work like that.
+• Set a Writing Schedule: This is something I don't do, and it works for me.
+I try to publish one book per year, which will be easier now that I am retired (I gave up paid work in August 2026) and now write full-time.
+The fact that I am essentially a planster means I don't stick to a writing schedule; my life doesn't work like that.
 I write when I can and when I feel like it.
 If I only have an hour to spare, I prefer to do admin work rather than write.
 I like a window of a minimum of three hours to write.
-This is my way, you will find what works for you and if setting a schedule does work, then this is what you will do.
+This is my way; you will find what works for you, and if setting a schedule does work, then this is what you will do.

 The Decision They Made by Maria P Frino front cover on a slant on the LHS.
 It is brown, red, white and has two women walking towards an arch in a southern Italian village.
 Next to it is a short blurb and a blue circle stating the book's no.1 position on Amazon.